linear-b/gitstream/docs/custom-github-app.md

 description: Install gitStream on your GitHub Server.
 ---

+!!!
+Note

+    This guide is for installations on self-hosted GitHub Server.
+If you are using the gitStream cloud service, please refer to [this guide](github-installation.md).

 # Create GitHub App

 A GitHub application serves as the link between gitStream and GitHub.
 It facilitates user authentication via OAuth2 and allows users to select repositories accessible by gitStream.